OutSystems/docs-product/src/develop/logic/emails-reactive/intro.md

 # Emails in Mobile and Reactive Web Apps

 Create and send **Emails for Mobile and Reactive** along with **Attachments in Mobile and Reactive emails**.
-See the prerequisites section to learn about product versions that support features you want to use.

 ## Prerequisites

-To use this feature, you must meet the following requirements.

-**General requirements**
+* You're using Platform Server 11.14 or later.
+If your're using an earlier version, see the [prerequisites for technical preview](#prerequisites-for-technical-preview).

-* Your Service Studio is up to date (recommended).
-Sections that follow specify the minimum version for a feature.
+* Your Service Studio is up to date.
 * You have configured the SMTP server.
 See [Configure OutSystems to Send Emails](../../../extensibility-and-integration/configure-send-emails.md) for instructions.

-**Emails and basic widgets**

-* You're using Platform Server 11.12.0 or later.

-**Email templates, Image with binary content, List, Table, If**,

-* You're using Service Studio 11.11.12 or later.
-* You're using Platform Server 11.13.0 or later.

-**Attachments**

-* You're using Service Studio 11.11.12 or later.
-* You're using Platform Server 11.13.0 or later.

 ## Getting started